ChizuBaga/SourceMind/README.md

 <br>
 Currently, this project is actively being improve, due to the unsatifactory of performance when utilizing different models due to different structures.
 <br>

-## Contribute
-Feel free to fork and request a PR if you want to. 🍔